perfanalytics/pose2sim/README.md

 <br>

 ### Within OpenSim GUI
-If you are not fully satisfied with the results, you can perform scaling and inverse kinematics in a more traditional way, with (or without) a static trial.
+If you are not fully satisfied with the results or on sitting or crouching trials, you can perform scaling and inverse kinematics in a more traditional way, with (or without) a static trial.

 **Scaling**
 1. Choose a time range where the 3D keypoints are particularly well reconstructed, or capture a static pose, typically an A-pose...